nonetheless/gorm-migrate/README.md

 You must write your own migration function with gorm.DB

 ### Usage Example
-You can use your migration code with import code, this is a upgrade database example:
+You can use your migration code with import code, it's a upgrade database example:
 ```go
 pacakge main
 // main.go